protesilaos/my-website/_interpretations/2022-07-28-papakonstantinou-porto-rico.md

 ```

 Let's get this out real quick: "Ernesto" refers to Ernesto "Che"
-Guevera, while "Nikos" is Nikos Beloyannis.
+Guevara, while "Nikos" is Nikos Beloyannis.
 Both were political figures
 who believed in the ideal of progressing towards a more just world.
 They would not accept the established order as-is.
 The song is thus
 inspired by the politics of resistance, anti-imperialism, and